A Blue Sash

 Her words came out as anguished gasps.
 When he finally stopped struggling, and grew limp, grief overcame her.
 She collapsed to the ground, laying on her side loudly crying out.
 The blue sash lay sodden in the street.
 Slowly, it began to be dragged by a small stream of water collecting along the shallow gaps of the cobblestone streets.
 Ending its brief journey by resting next to the throat of Homa Noalme, as lifeless as the man it lay beside.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, BrooksWrite a Review